-Financial instruments 32
+32 Financial instruments

-Carrying amounts and fair values 3
+(a) Carrying amounts and fair values

 The following table shows the carrying amounts and fair values of financial assets and financial liabilities, including their levels in the fair value hierarchy.
 It does not include fair value information for financial assets and financial liabilities measured at amortised cost if the carrying amount is a reasonable approximation of fair value.